tholonia/iching_cli/book/v2/markdown/hexagram_46.md

 #### In the ancient lands of Eldoria, nestled between sprawling emerald forests and towering peaks, there lay a village named Harthgard.
 It was a peaceful place, where life flowed naturally to the rhythms of the earth.
 The villagers lived off the land, cultivating crops and tending to their flocks.
 Among them was a young farmer named Elion, whose heart brimmed with dreams as verdant as the fields in which he worked.

 Elion had always felt a deep connection to the soil, sensing its breath beneath his feet.
-Yet, as the seasons passed, a yearning blossomed within him—a desire to expand his humble operations into something grand.
+Yet, as the seasons passed, a yearning blossomed within him, a desire to expand his humble operations into something grand.
 He envisioned an orchard laden with the sweetest fruits, a garden of abundance that would nourish not just bellies, but spirits.

 The task was formidable; the terrain was rugged and stubborn.
 Undeterred, Elion embraced each challenge as a vital part of his journey.
 Bit by bit, day after day, he cultivated not just land but a legacy, sowing seeds both in the ground and in the hearts of his fellow villagers.